LeHuman/P2P-File-Sharing/docs/Test.md

 # P2P File Sharing - Tests

-## Local Stress Test

-This is the main test which was only run locally on the same machines, both peer and server.
 A special binary is used which does not include the interactive terminal.
 Files are randomly generated from a pool of set strings, meaning, peers will have similar files.
 Peers also randomly delete files concurrent to the requests.